-Winery effluent volume shall be measured directly via a flowmeter or, for Tier 1 and Tier 2 facilities only, may be calculated using an accurate alternative method (e.g., assume effluent flow is equal to facility source water use, calculate effluent flow from a daily water balance of all effluent storage tank levels).
-The regional water board may specify a required flow measurement method in the Discharger NOA.
+Winery effluent flowrate shall be measured directly via a flowmeter or, for Tier 1 and Tier 2 facilities only, may be calculated using an accurate alternative method (e.g., assume effluent flow is equal to facility source water use, calculate effluent flow from a daily water balance of all effluent storage tank levels).
+The regional water board may specify a required flow measurement method.

+Winery effluent monitoring shall be conducted when process water is generated.

 POND MONITORING

-In addition to pond samples, the Discharger shall inspect the pond and note the pond berm and liner conditions in field logs, which shall be included in the monitoring reports.
-Process water ponds shall be monitored until dry or until discharge is infeasible as follows:
+In addition to pond samples, the Discharger shall inspect the pond and note the pond berm and liner conditions in field logs, a summary of which shall be included in the monitoring reports.
+Process water ponds shall be monitored until dry as follows: